Home > Apparel > Base Layer

 Should a base layer fit tight or loose?

 A base layer should have a close fit to your body without sacrificing freedom of movement.
-Some base layers are tight-ish, but not restrictive or circulation-ending, while others are a tad roomier but not bulky.
+Some of our favorite base layers are tight-ish, but not restrictive or circulation-ending, while others are a tad roomier but not bulky.

-Base layers should be able to fit nicely beneath a fleece sweater as well as a pair of Carhartt pants, overalls, or ski outerwear.
+Unless they’re heavyweight and bulky, most base layers should fit nicely beneath a fleece midlayer, as well as a pair of Carhartt pants, overalls, or ski outerwear.

 How do you choose the right fabric for your base layers?

-More specifically, Merino is often woven with other fibers for longevity, elasticity, and fit.
-The percentage of merino varies in each design, which is why some wool blends are warmer than others.
+Wool is less staunch, but it has temperature-regulating properties that can work in a wide range of weather.
+Wool combats odors and also wicks well.
+Wool, often sourced from Merino sheep, typically costs more than synthetic blends.
+In blends, wool is woven with other fibers for longevity, elasticity, and fit.
+The percentage of wool varies in each design, which is why some blends are warmer than others.
 Be sure to check the percentage of wool to get a better idea.
 The Black Diamond Women’s Solution 150 Merino Baselayer Crew is approximately three-quarters wool and one-quarter polyester.

 What is a good base layer for cold weather?